 2. Learn to dance by yourself

 Too many people in West Coast Swing are limited by ‘needing a partner.’
 Hogwash!
 Learn to dance on your own and practice on your own.
 All serious dancers do.
+Learn to practice alone in this article.

 3. Take music seriously